flxbe/xdatenfelder-ts/README.md

 # xdatenfelder-ts

-A collection of TypeScript modules to work with the german eGov standard [xDatenfelder](https://www.xrepository.de/details/urn:xoev-de:fim:standard:xdatenfelder).
+A collection of TypeScript modules to work with the german eGov standard [XDatenfelder](https://www.xrepository.de/details/urn:xoev-de:fim:standard:xdatenfelder).

 ## Modules

-- `xdatenfelder3`: Parser for XDatenfelder 3.0.0 files.
-Converter from v2.0 to v3.0.0.
+- `xdatenfelder-xml`: Parser for XDatenfelder v2.0 and v3.0.0.
-- `xdatenfelder-xml`: Parser for xDatenfelder v2.0 files.
 - `xdatenfelder-viewer`: A web application to load and inspect xDatenfelder files locally ([Hosted via Github Pages](https://flxbe.github.io/xdatenfelder-ts/)).
 - `xdatenfelder-cg`: Code generation tool that emits TypeScript for a given xDatenfelder file.
 - `xdatenfelder-react`: Experimental react bindings for the code generated via `xdatenfelder-cg`.